 a) The analyte(s) shall be diluted in a volume of clean quality system matrix (a sample in which no target analytes or interferences are present at concentrations that will impact the results of a specific method) sufficient to prepare four (4) aliquots.

-b) At least four (4) aliquots shall be prepared and analyzed according to the method either concurrently or over a period of days.
+b) Four (4) aliquots shall be prepared and analyzed according to the method either concurrently or over a period of days.

 c) Using all of the results, calculate the mean recovery in the appropriate reporting units and the standard deviations of the population sample (in the same units) for each analyte of interest.
 When it is not possible to determine mean and standard deviations, such as for presence/absence and logarithmic values, the laboratory shall assess performance against established and documented criteria.